taosdata/gds-connector/README.md

 ### DataType

-TDengine's data type mapping with Google Data Studio's field type.
+TDengine's data type mapping with Google Looker Studio's field type.
 You can refer to the following matrix.
 |TDengine's DataType    |GDS's DataType        |
 |:-----------------------|:----------------------|
 | BOOL                   | BOOLEAN               |